AncientGrief/RNGesus/README.md

 4. If so, check each Rare item's drop chance against RNG => If lucky, return item

 5. No special drop done, so choose one Common item (fallback) and return it.
-RnJesus will not look at it's dropchance and relies purely on `System.Runtime.Random`
+RNGesus will not look at it's dropchance and relies purely on `System.Runtime.Random`